 ELIGIBILTY and READINESS

-At BPSI we welcome training applications from all mental health disciplines.
-We offer a wide range of educational programs and work with interested clinicians to match them with the program that best fits their professional needs, developmental trajectory, and interests at a given time.
+At BPSI we welcome applications for training from all mental health disciplines.
+We offer a wide range of educational programs which are often pathways into analytic training and work with interested clinicians to match them with the program that best fits their professional needs, developmental trajectory, and interests at a given time.
 Psychoanalytic training is one trajectory available to licensed mental health professionals with an established base of knowledge and experience within the field.

-Prior to psychoanalytic training, applicants should possess a solid and broad base as a mental health professional including the clinical immersion and didactic experience described below:
+Prior to psychoanalytic training, applicants should possess the clinical immersion and didactic experience described below.

 - A minimum of 60 hours of individual supervision in the practice of psychodynamic psychotherapy such that you have begun to develop the capacity to establish a clinical process with patients, basic to future psychoanalytic clinical competence.